UPDATE: Police pursuit linked to alleged attempted murder

 INITIAL: Police are attempting to intercept a vehicle of interest that has evaded them for about an hour.

-According to a Queensland Police Service spokesperson, the vehicle was first sighted by police at 11.15am on Gladstone Rd.
+According to a Queensland Police Service spokesman, the vehicle was first sighted by police at 11.15am on Gladstone Rd.

 Reports suggest police are in pursuit of the vehicle in the Mount Morgan area.